 O’Shea Plumbing does find many leaks during installation works, as they always pressure test gas installations before and after every job to ensure that the installation is safe.
 A lot of clients are not aware that they have a gas leak at their house as natural gas is lighter than air, so the gas just dissipates and goes unnoticed.
 Professional plumbing companies always pressure test every job.

 Another big problem area for gas leaks is BBQ gas bottles.
 It is very important to test the connections with a soapy water mixture.
 The soapy mixture can be made up of a simple combination of dishwashing liquid and water.
 O’Shea Plumbing recommends that you use a paintbrush to apply the soapy water mixture.
 This allows the mixture to create a good lather with the soapy water that is the best to show up any leaks.
 The leaks will show in the form of soapy bubbling.
 Remember: Always check for leaks every time you change over a gas bottle.

 Gas leaks can be dangerous for your household or your employees.
 In order to solve this issue, our gas fitting professionals are accredited in conducting gas system replacements, repairs, alterations, servicing and testing.
 We have access to the latest gas leak tracing technology, making your gas leaks are a thing of the past.
-Contact us today on (03) 9888 2887.
+Contact us today for a fast quote.